 Treatment for ODD

 A psychologist can tailor a treatment program for your child and family, drawing on a range of evidence based therapeutic approaches.
-At Vision Psychology, we have psychologists such as Meggy Delaunay and Angela Bromfield, experienced in helping children and parents to better manage the symptoms of ODD.
+At Vision Psychology, we have psychologists such as Alexandra Ellerman experienced in helping children and parents to better manage the symptoms of ODD.
 Treatment focuses on identifying and building on the child’s strengths and positive behaviours, to allow them to experience the attention and connection that flows from being kind, helpful and loving to family and friends.

 American Psychiatric Association (2013).
 Diagnostic and Statistical Manual of Mental Disorders (Fifth ed.).
 Arlington, VA: American Psychiatric Publishing. pp. 462-466.